 When is the best moment to invest in 5G SA architecture?

 Now, in 2019 we have a dilemma.
 Connect 5G NR to the existing core network, or wait and change the core network into NGC SA?
 What makes sense?

-However, if the ambition is to implement also mMTC and URLLC use cases, it will demand to step into new 5G SA solution, and in my opinion, it makes sense from various reasons, as soon as possible to do it.
+However, if the ambition is to implement also mMTC and URLLC use cases, it will demand to step into a new 5G SA solution, and in my opinion, it makes sense for various reasons, as soon as possible to do it.

 What are the changes to the architecture and technology basics of the new core network?

 5G SA – new generation of Core Network